abstractFlo/atlas-docs/documentation/di-container/decorator.md

 ### @singleton

-If you want to get every time the same instance from your class, use the **@singleton** decorator
+If you want to have the same instance of the class every time, use the **@singleton** decorator.

 ```typescript
 @singleton()